-Melanzane in Potacchio (Italian Eggplant stew) is a simple but surprisingly tasty recipe from the Marche region in Italy.
-It is a side dish that can be prepared in advance and can be enjoyed cold or warm.
+Melanzane in Potacchio (Italian eggplant stew) is a simple but surprisingly tasty recipe from the Marche region in Italy.
+It is a side dish that can be prepared in advance and enjoyed cold or warm.
 If you are looking for delicious vegan eggplant recipes, you have arrived, my friend!

-Melanzane (eggplant in Italian), is one of the most beloved vegetables in the Italian Peninsula.
-There are many reasons to love it: it is cheap, is versatile, has a great texture, plays along with virtually any flavor, and provides a delicate and distinctive texture to dishes.
+Melanzane (eggplant in Italian) is one of the most beloved vegetables on the Italian Peninsula.
+There are many reasons to love it: it is cheap, versatile, has a great texture, plays along with virtually any flavor, and provides a delicate and distinctive texture to dishes.

-You need just a handful of ingredients for this vegan stew recipe.
+You need just a handful of ingredients for this vegan stew.
 It is undoubtedly the simplest of all Italian eggplant dishes.

 Extra virgin olive oil and salt.